A slide-by-slide approach to creating an effective startup pitch deck, presented by Marc Phillips, Managing…

 Create a numbering system.
-Typically your chart of accounts will be established as a four-digit numbering system.
-Each category of accounts will share the initial digits and then the following digits will be used for sub-categories.
-This gives you room to grow and add additional accounts.
+Typically charts of accounts are established as a four-digit numbering system.
+Each category of accounts will share the initial digits, and then the following digits will be used for sub-categories.
+This gives you room to grow and add new accounts as needed.
 For example, your assets category could be assigned to 1000.
 Each asset in this account would then be assigned in sequence: 1000, 1010, 1020, etc.

 Add more granularity.
 Depending on your business, it may make sense to offer a greater level of detail in some categories.
-For example, if one of your expenses is for multiple legal or professional services, you may want to break these services out into separate accounts.
+For example, for companies with multiple expenses for legal or professional services, you may want to break these services out into separate accounts.

 Fine-tune your chart of accounts.
 As with any financial document or plan, creating a chart of accounts isn’t enough—you must update it as needed.
 As your startup grows, you may find that it makes sense to add or delete particular accounts.
 Keep working with it until it is aligned with your financial plan.